Scalable symmetric Tucker tensor decomposition: Applications

 Since the reference map in \cref{airport4} is sparse, we further pursue a sparsest detection image by optimizing over weights on the bands.
 This is achieved by a constrained $\ell_1$-minimization:

-This is solved by the built-in Matlab tool ``fmincon".
+This is solved by the MATLAB Optimization Toolbox function \texttt{fmincon}.
 Then we reshape $\mX^\top\mQ \vw^{*}$ into a band image.
 The resulting sparse images are in the first column of \cref{airport4}.

-Inspecting \cref{airport4}, we see that \cref{algorithm,alg: scalable hoevd} based on skewness distinguish between abnormal and normal pixels well.
-The subspace provided by \cref{algorithm} enables especially clear detection, since the targets are the most pronounced.
-It also outlines both aircraft individually in the sparse image.
+Inspecting \cref{airport4}, we see that SPGD and SHOEVD based on skewness distinguish between abnormal and normal pixels well.
+The subspace provided by SPGD enables especially clear detection, since the targets are the most pronounced.
+It outlines both aircraft individually in the sparse image.
 The covariance information, however, fails to identify anomalies.

 In \cref{roc}, we show a quantitative evaluation in anomaly detection, via the receiver operating characteristic-area under curve (ROC-AUC).
 This quantifies how accurate a method is in classifying normal and abnormal objects, where a higher AUC value indicates better detection.
 To draw the ROC curve, we whiten the matrix $\mX^\top\mQ$ and assign the anomaly score for each pixel as its $\ell_2$-norm.
-The dashed curve indicates a uniformly random classifier.
+The dashed curve indicates a random classifier.
 Note that the ROC of skewness-based detection schemes lie strictly above that of PCA.
-The AUC values corresponding to \cref{algorithm,alg: scalable hoevd} and PCA are $0.9947, 0.9900$ and $0.8893$, respectively.
+The AUC values corresponding to SPGD, SHOEVD and PCA are $0.9947, 0.9900$ and $0.8893$.